tonaljs/tonal/docs/API.md

 <a name="pitchStr"></a>

 ## pitchStr(pitch) ⇒ <code>String</code>
-Convert a pitch in array notation to string
+Convert a pitch in array notation to pitch in scientific notation (string)

 **Kind**: global function
 **Returns**: <code>String</code> - the pitch in scientific notation